Interface-first layout Design system focus Figma-led example

 Frequently asked questions

-What should a ui designer CV include?
+What should a UI designer CV include?
+Open

 Usually both.
-Mention the kind of design work you shipped, but also show the process, collaboration, or usability thinking that made the output credible.
+Mention the interface work you shipped, but also show the design systems, handover, or visual decisions that made the output credible.

 One or two pages is common, depending on your experience level and how much relevant detail you need to show.